 Orthognatic surgery is the surgery by which minor and major skeletal irregularities of the face and jaws are treated.
 The complex misalignment of jaws and teeth, which cannot be taken care of with the use of braces, is treated with the help of orthognatic surgery.
-Individuals who have problems in speaking, chewing or breathing due to misalignment of the teeth can have orthognatic surgery to get correct the problem.
+Individuals who have problems in speaking, chewing or breathing due to misalignment of the teeth can have orthognatic surgery to get correct the problem with this oral treatment with Orthodontist.
 The orthognatic surgery is not only effective in giving the perfect smile to an individual, but it also proves to be greatly supportive in solving the functional problems.
+So, visit your nearby dentist today!

 Orthognatic surgery might be required if an individual faces the following problems: